-At the time of recording a transaction in the journal, each transaction is analysed into the debit aspect and the credit aspect.
+At the time of recording a transaction in the journal, each transaction is analyzed into the debit aspect and the credit aspect.
 This helps in understanding how each transaction will affect the business.

-This is a business language which helps to keep the record of the transactions based on the principles.
-Recording entry is supported by a brief narration, which explains every transaction in a layman’s language.
+This is a business language that helps to keep the record of the transactions based on the principles.
+The recording entry is supported by a brief narration, which explains every transaction in a layman’s language.

-Journal book contains a chronological record of the recording of transactions for future references.
-This will further help the business to analyse their past performance and chalk out their future possibility.
+The Journal book contains a chronological record of the recording of transactions for future references.
+This will further help the business to analyze their past performance and chalk out their future possibility.

-Journalizing the business transaction is done by the majority business.
-Journal helps a business to keep a systematic record of their financial events.
-To know the advantages of maintain the same, we can sum it in the following points:
+Journalizing the business transaction is done by the majority of businesses.
+Journal helps a business to keep a systematic record of its financial events.
+To know the advantages of maintaining the same, we can sum it in the following points:

-Journal records all the financial transactions of a business in one place on the time and date basis.
+Journal records all the financial transactions of a business in one place on a time and date basis.

-The transactions are recorded, in support with a bill, to check the authenticity of each of these journal entries with their bills.
+The transactions are recorded, in support of a bill, to check the authenticity of each of these journal entries with their bills.

-There is a less chance to avoid transactions as in a journal we record each and every transaction on a date basis.
+There is less chance to avoid transactions as in a journal we record every transaction on a date basis.

-In a journal, we record these transactions which help in deep analysis of the two accounts on the basis of a double entry system, and this prevents a minimum chance of mistake in the journal.
+In a journal, we record these transactions which help in the deep analysis of the two accounts based on a double-entry system, and this prevents a minimum chance of mistake in the journal.